W414 – International Business Environment & Communication

 90.00 hours

-45.00 hours in "International Business Communication (engl.)"
+45.00 hours in unit "International Business Communication (engl.)"

-45.00 hours in "International Business Environment (engl.)"
+45.00 hours in unit "International Business Environment (engl.)"

 Examination(s)

-Alternative examination - Simulation game
+Alternative examination - Business game

-Examination time: 15 min | Weighting: 50% | tested in English language
+Examination duration: 15 min | Weighting: 50 % | Tested in English language

-in "International Business Communication (engl.)"
+in unit "International Business Communication (engl.)"

 Alternative examination - Paper

-Weighting: 50% | tested in English language
+Weighting: 50 % | Tested in English language

-in "International Business Environment (engl.)"
+in unit "International Business Environment (engl.)"

 Lecture, group discussion, simulation